 phy, and history, but they never truly teach turning.
 With that in mind,

-I've tried to keep this a woodturning book that speaks to all woodworkers
+I've tried to keep this a wood turning book that speaks to all woodworkers

 and gives the information necessary to be able to employ turning in furni